asdofindia/asdofindia.github.io/_posts/2020-01-03-builder-pattern-java.md

 ---
 layout: post
-title: "Bad, Java!
-Builder Pattern, Fluent Programming"
+title: 'Bad, Java!
+Builder Pattern, Fluent Programming'
 tags:
   - code
 ---

-##### In this post on learning Java (and OOP) as a functional programming person, I look at the builder pattern, what problem it solves, and why it may be that way #####
+##### In this post on learning Java (and OOP) as a functional programming person, I look at the builder pattern, what problem it solves, and why it may be that way

 Certain design decisions in Java are very hard to understand.
 The lack of named arguments, default parameter value, or optional parameters are for example one such thing.